-As well as being home to hundreds of wine estates, the Winelands is also renowned for its stunning scenery, charming Cape Dutch architecture and some of the finest restaurants and gastronomic experiences in South Africa.
+As well as being home to hundred of wine estates, the Winelands is also renowned for its stunning scenery, charming Cape Dutch architecture and some of the finest restaurants and gastronomic experiences in South Africa.

 The Winelands are a loose geographic region encompassing the principal wine production areas of Paarl, Stellenbosch and Franschhoek.

-As well as indulging yourself with good food, great wine and beautiful scenery, these places offer local sights, monuments, and various activities to keep you and your family occupied.
+In addition to indulging yourself with good food, great wine and beautiful scenery, these places offer local sights, monuments, and various activities to keep you and your family occupied.